Hermanya/starikov.dev/src/reviews/atomic-layout-vs-styled-system.md

 +    ${gridArea}
 ```

-And to give you another example, here is a dynamic grid of repos you can see on [my website](my-website-repos).
+And to give you another example, here is a dynamic grid of repos you can see on [my website][my-website-repos].

 ``` diff
 - {({Repos, More, TotalStars, Bio}) => (